 Why are we funding it?

 However, we have identified that teachers and headteachers are also keen for the EEF to answer research questions which can more directly feed into existing teaching practice.
 These questions are often not related to the impact of manualised programmes, which require schools to purchase particular resources or training, but are instead about the everyday choices that teachers have to make when planning their lessons and supporting their students.

 How are we evaluating it?

-We have appointed a team from NFER, led by Ben Styles, to evaluate the programme.
-NFER has designed an evaluation to answer our over-arching questions about how best to run Teacher Choices trials, as well as research designs for each of the two trials that forms this pilot.
-The protocol for Trial 1 will shortly be uploaded on this page, with the Trial 2 protocol coming later in Spring 2020.
+We have appointed a team from NFER, led by Palak Roy, to evaluate the programme.
+NFER has designed an evaluation to answer our over-arching questions about how best to run Teacher Choices trials, as well as research designs for each of the two trials that form this pilot.

 When will the evaluation report be due?